tldr-pages/tldr/contributing-guides/style-guide.md

 ### PowerShell-Specific Aliases

-Some PowerShell commands may introduce aliases which fall into one these three categories:
+Some PowerShell commands may introduce aliases which fall into one of these three categories:

-**1. Substituting an existing Windows Command Prompt (`cmd`) command,** such as `cd` aliasing to `Set-Location` with different command options.
-In this case, add the following alias note into the second line of original Command Prompt command's tldr description, for example:
+**1. Substituting an existing Windows Command Prompt (`cmd`) command**, such as `cd` aliasing to `Set-Location` with different command options.
+In this case, add the following alias note into the second line of the original Command Prompt command's tldr description, for example:

 ```md
 # cd